Barbara Vanderlinden

 Barbara Vanderlinden is a curator, writer, and art historian with more than 30 years of international experience.
 She holds master’s degrees in philosophy and art.
 Emerging in the 1990s, she was part of a generation of curators who redefined the exhibition as a critical, experimental, and historiographic form.
 Her work examines how art is narrated, first through exhibitions as discursive formats and more recently through artist monographs as evolving projects.
-She uses the concept of an artwork’s “biography” to trace its creation, circulation, reception, and reinterpretation over time, seeking to rethink approaches to writing, curating, and conceptualizing art history.
+She uses the concept of an artwork's "biography" to trace its creation, circulation, reception, and reinterpretation over time, seeking to rethink approaches to writing, curating, and conceptualizing art history.

 Early life and education

-Vanderlinden earned a Master’s degree in Philosophy from the Vrije Universiteit Brussel and a Master’s degree in the Arts from LUCA School of Arts.
+Vanderlinden earned a Master's degree in Philosophy from the Vrije Universiteit Brussel and a Master's degree in the Arts from LUCA School of Arts.

 Professional career

 Vanderlinden began her career in 1991 as adjunct curator for Antwerp, Cultural Capital of Europe 1993, where she contributed to the contemporary art program.
 Key exhibitions during this period included Sublime Void at the Museum van Hedendaagse Kunst Antwerpen; On Taking a Normal Situation and Retranslating it into Overlapping and Multiple Readings of Conditions Past and Present at the Museum van Hedendaagse Kunst Antwerpen; and New Sculptures for Middelheim at the Middelheimmuseum.

-From 1996 to 2006, Barbara Vanderlinden was the founding director of Roomade a Brussels-based arts organisation dedicated to contemporary art.
+From 1996 to 2006, Vanderlinden was the founding director of Roomade a Brussels-based arts organisation dedicated to contemporary art.
 During her tenure, the organisation commissioned and produced numerous exhibitions, artworks, and publications, playing a significant role in shaping Brussels’ cultural landscape.

 In 1998, building on her work at Roomade, Vanderlinden was appointed director of the contemporary art program at Antwerpen Open Vzw.
 During this period, she co-curated Laboratorium with Hans-Ulrich Obrist for the Anton Van Dyck Year, an interdisciplinary exhibition that brought together artists, scientists, and writers to explore the intersections between art, science, and knowledge production.
 The project exemplified her interest in experimental exhibition formats and the rethinking of curatorial practices.

 From 2006 to 2009, Vanderlinden served as the founding director of the Brussels Biennial, a contemporary art biennial, and acted as artistic director for its inaugural edition in 2008, further establishing her role in shaping large-scale, international exhibition platforms.

 From 2005 to 2009, Vanderlinden held several academic positions internationally.
 She was the Founding Visiting Professor at the Gwangju Biennale International Curators Course, Associate Professor of Curatorial Studies for the CCS Bard Master of Arts Program in Curatorial Studies in Annandale-on-Hudson, New York, and Professor of Exhibition and Museum Studies (2005–2008) at the San Francisco Art Institute.

 Later, she served as Founding Director of the Exhibition Laboratory and Professor of Exhibition Studies at Uniarts Helsinki, University of the Arts Helsinki, where she curated the exhibition Laboratory of Hearing in 2015.